nikitavoloboev/data/programming-languages/haskell/haskell-libraries/haskell-libraries.md

 - [pantry](https://github.com/commercialhaskell/pantry) - Content addressable Haskell package management, providing for secure, reproducible acquisition of Haskell package contents and metadata.
 - [Hkgr](https://github.com/juhp/hkgr) - Tool for making releases of Haskell packages on Hackage.
 - [haskell-docs-cli](https://github.com/lazamar/haskell-docs-cli) - Allows you to perform Hoogle searches and to navigate Hackage documentation from the command line.
+- [hs-nix-template](https://github.com/utdemir/hs-nix-template) - Haskell project template that uses Nix and comes with cabal-install, ghcid, ormolu, haskell-language-server and more.